rproepp/spykeviewer/doc/source/plugins.rst

   including both will work well (you probably never need to change it if you do not know the difference between the signal objects).

-  Note that while only AnalogSignals for selected channels are be included in the plot, all channels for AnalogSignalArrays are always included as these objects are directly attached to RecordingChannelGroups.

 Show events
   When this is checked, events in the selected trial will be shown in the plot.